sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 <div class="weasel-image"></div>

 <div style="margin: 0px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
-    Figure 22.
+    Figure 23.
 Validation set relabeling results for the <em style="color:grey;">"weasel"</em>, <em style="color:grey;">"mink"</em>, <em style="color:grey;">"polecat, fitch, foulmart, foumart, Mustela putorius"</em>, and <em style="color:grey;">"black-footed ferret, ferret, Mustela nigripes"</em> classes.
 </div>

 The weasel class contains a wide variety of misclassified images.
 This includes minks (6%), polecats (16%), domestic ferrets (10%), otters (6%), and badgers (6%).
 The high rate of misclassification may be due to the unclear definition of this class, as all of these species belong to the weasel family discussed earlier.

 The *"mink"* class is predominantly correctly labeled but a substantial portion (30%) of images is ambiguous; meaning they are low quality or the subject is obscured.
-These images should preferably be removed or assign multiple possible labels (single object but ambigous).
+These images should preferably be removed or assigned multiple possible labels (single object but ambiguous).

 The *"polecat"* class has a significant percentage (40%) of images depicting domestic ferrets.
 That is not surprising as distinguishing between polecats and domestic ferrets is particularly challenging.